 Once a year there’s a Tour…

-Together, with permission from Island Timberlands – the landowners, the Friends of French Creek Conservation Society/Hamilton Marsh Committee and the Arrowsmith Naturalists get together to hold a tour to promote the values of Hamilton Marsh.
-This year we had a special guest Nardo the Owl from North Island Wildlife Recovery.
-Sorry.
-You’ve missed this year’s tour which was Sunday April 26th, 2015.
+Together, with permission from the landowners Island Timberlands – volunteers from the Friends of French Creek Conservation Society/Hamilton Marsh Committee and the Arrowsmith Naturalists get together to hold a tour to promote the values of Hamilton Marsh.
+It’s the final event of the Brant Wildlife Fesitval.
+Last year we had a special guest Nardo the Owl from North Island Wildlife Recovery.

 Become a Bug Detective!Become a Certified Bug Detective with a certificate signed by our head marsh rat!
 He’ll help you identify what you catch.